 Team Number: The team number for the project, which will be used for package names within the project and to locate the robot when deploying code.

 The gradle project will be upgraded and copied into the new project directory.
-You can then either open the new project immediately (the pop-up shown below should appear in the bottom right) or open it later using the Ctrl-O (or Command-O for macOS) shortcut.
+You can then either open the new project immediately using the pop-up below or open it later using the Ctrl+O (or Command+O for macOS) shortcut.